 - Regular monitoring of the potential risks as part of each officer's day-to-day responsibilities is required.
 In line with the relevant policies, procedure and risk management framework (the "Risk Framework") that are regarded as the criteria and benchmarks, each officer is charged with the responsibility of identifying potential risks.
-However, investigation and analysis of the risks and development and implementation of appropriate measures to minimise or prevent the risk can only take place with appropriate consultation and approval from the staff member's supervisor and/or higher reports. - If the initial assessment identifies "risk factors" that cannot be mitigated through use of existing or implemented approved procedures agreed with the officer, immediate manager or supervisor, then the officer should discuss with the related role(s) and report to the supervisor(s) in line with the following diagram and in reference of the Organisational Chart for further identification, analysis and mitigation at the higher level of the management. - The Directors and the management of the Company must comply with specific rules on an ongoing basis (known as continuing obligations), which include: - the Listing Rules; - the Securities and Futures Ordinance, Chapter 571 of the laws of Hong Kong; and - the Companies Ordinance, Chapter 622 of the laws of Hong Kong. - The continuing obligations ensure, among other things, the Company and the Directors treat all shareholders fairly and equally, and keep investors and the public fully informed of matters which might affect their interests. - The senior level academic management, administrative, and the Principal should be monitoring, analysing, identifying and mitigating the potential risks or risk factors at the institutional level during the day-to-day management and report to the Academic Board and the Council for the governance bodies' monitoring and risk control on institutional risks. - The administrative, senior management, the Chief Executive Officer, and the Board should be monitoring, analysing, identifying and mitigating the potential risks or risk factors at the corporation level during the day-to-day management and report to Audit Committee, a certain delegated Committee or the Board for the governance bodies' monitoring and risk control on corporation level risks. - When the governing bodies or the Board have discussed and identified an institutional or corporate level risk and have made the mitigation strategy/plan, the Principal, Chief Executive Officer and senior management team are responsible for taking action for implementation of the strategy/plan and shall report back to the relevant governance bodies for the outcome.
+However, investigation and analysis of the risks and development and implementation of appropriate measures to minimise or prevent the risk can only take place with appropriate consultation and approval from the staff member's supervisor and/or higher reports. - If the initial assessment identifies "risk factors" that cannot be mitigated through use of existing or implemented approved procedures agreed with the officer, immediate manager or supervisor, then the officer should discuss with the related role(s) and report to the supervisor(s) in line with the following diagram and in reference of the Organisational Chart for further identification, analysis and mitigation at the higher level of the management.

+- The Directors and the management of the Company must comply with specific rules on an ongoing basis (known as continuing obligations), which include: - the Corporations Act; - the Listing Rules; - the SFO; and - the Companies Ordinance. - The continuing obligations ensure, among other things, the Company and the Directors treat all shareholders fairly and equally, and keep investors and the public fully informed of matters which might affect their interests. - The senior level academic management, administrative, and the Principal should be monitoring, analysing, identifying and mitigating the potential risks or risk factors at the institutional level during the day-to-day management and report to the Academic Board and the Council for the governance bodies' monitoring and risk control on institutional risks. - The administrative, senior management, the CEO, and the Board should be monitoring, analysing, identifying and mitigating the potential risks or risk factors at the corporation level during the day-to-day management and report to Audit Committee, a certain delegated Committee or the Board for the governance bodies' monitoring and risk control on corporation level risks. - When the governing bodies or the Board have discussed and identified an institutional or corporate level risk and have made the mitigation strategy/plan, the Principal, CEO and senior management team are responsible for taking action for implementation of the strategy/plan and shall report back to the relevant governance bodies for the outcome.